 Convergence Research Incubator (CORE)

-MISSION: Create a platform for convergence research among Texas A&M researchers in support of assembling and empowering research teams that can successfully compete for external grants requiring proven records of cross-disciplinary collaborations.
+To create a platform for convergence research among Texas A&M researchers with proven records of cross-disciplinary collaborations that supports the assembling and empowerment of research teams that successfully compete for external grants.

 - CORE Launch Webinar 1 (April 21, 2020)